eighty20results/e20r-directory-for-pmpro/readme.txt

 1. pmpro_member_profile_fields - Allow user to remove/add additional usermetadata fields & labels programatically
 1. pmpro_member_directory_non_admin_profile_settings - Set to false in order to hide the "Hide from Member Directory?" setting on the user's WordPress profile page, unless they're assigned the administrator role.
 1. 'pmpro_member_directory_included_levels' - Allow admin to configure which membership level(s) to include for directory
+1. 'pmpro_member_directory_metafield_value' - Used to format/modify the displayed usermeta value (Register Helper field value).
+Useful when using select/select2 fields and you need to translate a value to a label or if the stored value consists of an array.
+In that case, the default behavior is to let the value to display as a comma-separated list).

 === Action hooks ===
 1. pmpro_member_directory_extra_search_output - Output HTML so a user can provide input for the specified pmpromd_extra_search_fields search fields